-The combination of grey tiles in this all-white kitchen gives off a basic yet modern kitchen design.
+The combination of grey tiles in this all-white kitchen gives off a basic yet modern interior design.
 A coloured glass is used as backsplash in this wet and dry kitchen as it’s easier to clean and it reflects light, making the space brighter (but you can also opt for tile designs like subway tiles) — a great option for kitchens that lack natural lighting.
-Instead of wood and melamine, the homeowner chose a glossy finish for the kitchen cabinet because its reflective surface helps make the space feel bigger.
+Instead of wood and melamine, the homeowner chose a glossy finish for the kitchen cabinet because its reflective surface helps make small kitchen feel bigger.
 Not to mention, it’s also much easier to clean.
 You can install a sliding door to keep your wet kitchen and dry kitchen separate too.

 2. Add texture to an all-white kitchen

 The open concept kitchen can look a tad bit boring, especially when everything’s white (if you’re looking for this design, check out IKEA Malaysia’s kitchen cabinets as they’re simple yet practical).
 Glam it up with pendant lights to add visual interest to the space.
 You can also add texture with marble-type tiles to add a subtle visual appeal to the all-white cabinetry.
 Match the marble backsplash and countertop to have a uniform and peaceful look throughout the kitchen.
 Try not to go for open shelving to avoid looking cluttered.

 3. Illuminate the space in this simple kitchen design